auxmoney/avro-php/README.md

 A PHP library that provides schema-based Avro data serialization and deserialization.

-It started as a fork of the original Apache Avro implementation available at https://github.com/apache/avro, but now it has been completely rewritten.
-Some of the original functionality has been removed, and new features have been added.

-The features added by this library are:
+Key features:
-- Basic support for logical types
+- Support for logical types
-- Default values for record fields
 - Developer-friendly error messages for schema validation
+- Schema resolution including promotion of primitive types
 - Serialization of objects through getters or public properties
-- Schema resolution including promotion of primitive types
+- Default values for record fields
 - Configurable block count and block size for array and map encoding

 ## Installation